tjmehta/map-utils/README.md

 ```

 ## pick
-### returns a function which accepts an object and return a new object with the keys specified
+### accepts keys and returns a function which accepts an object and return a new object with the keys specified
 ```js
 var utils = require('map-utils');
 var arr = [